joaquincataldo3/personal-calendar-server/README.md

 DATABASE_URL,
 JWT_SECRET,
 ORIGIN
+* by default, if not configurated, postgres is DB_USER value
+* by default, if not configurated, localhost is DB_HOST value
+* by default, if not configurated, DB_PORT is 5432
 * variable database_url must have this format "postgresql://-USER-:-PASSWORD-@localhost:PORT/DATABASE"
 * origin variable must be localhost with port number of the frontend (ex: http://localhost:4200)